-- Approves a one-time \$30 million General Fund cut in 2020-21 for the CalWORKs Home Visiting program, restoring the funding in 2021-22.
-The Governor's May Revision had proposed this cut on-going.
-This one-time reduction is not expected to impact families currently receiving these services in the program. - Rejects the Governor's May Revision proposal to cut \$32.9 million General Fund from CalWORKs child care due to a Regional Market Rate reduction of ten percent. - Approves the Governor's modified January proposal to decrease funds for CalWORKs and CalFresh Program Improvement by \$3 million General Fund and 20 positions consistent with reevaluation of a workload budget. - Approves the May Revision proposal to decrease General Fund by \$1.9 million to reflect revised CalWORKs county administration funding. - Approves the May Revision proposal to transfer \$600 million of federal Temporary Assistance for Needy Families (TANF) funds from California Student Aid Commission to CalWORKs and reflect a decrease in the amount of federal TANF block grant funds available to offset General Fund costs in the Cal Grant program. - Acknowledges the Governor's rescinding of the May Revision proposal to decrease General Fund by \$50 million to reflect the County Medical Services Program Board reserve redirection to offset General Fund costs in the CalWORKs program.
+- Adopts trailer bill language allowing for the same treatment of Pandemic Unemployment Compensation (PUC) income for CalWORKs applicants as for CalWORKs recipients, creating administrative efficiencies. - Defers the Administration's trailer bill language proposals for CalLearn Program Design and CalWORKs Identity Verification. - Approves the Governor's modified January proposal to decrease funds for CalWORKs and CalFresh Program Improvement by \$3 million General Fund and 20 positions consistent with reevaluation of a workload budget. - Approves the May Revision proposal to decrease General Fund by \$1.9 million to reflect revised CalWORKs county administration funding. - Approves the May Revision proposal to transfer \$600 million of federal Temporary Assistance for Needy Families (TANF) funds from California Student Aid Commission to CalWORKs and reflect a decrease in the amount of federal TANF block grant funds available to offset General Fund costs in the Cal Grant program. - Acknowledges the Governor's rescinding of the May Revision proposal to decrease General Fund by \$50 million to reflect the County Medical Services Program Board reserve redirection to offset General Fund costs in the CalWORKs program. - Approves trailer bill language that modifies, extends, and codifies actions taken in this program by the Governor through Executive Order and departmental guidance to grant flexibilities to counties in the administration of the program during the shelter in place order and to provide protections and services to individuals who are recipients of this program during the economic recession and unemployment crisis resulting from the COVID-19 pandemic.
+Additionally adopts county indemnification policies to recognize the COVID crisis and prevent unwarranted penalties and other adverse consequences for counties in light of the extraordinary circumstances.

-In-Home Supportive Services (IHSS) and Cash Assistance Program for Aged, Blind and Disabled Legal Immigrants (CAPI)
+In-Home Supportive Services (IHSS)